Open-MSS/Open-MSS.github.io/docs/01_about.md

 scientists based on meteorologic forecast data on the QT5 MSS gui application.
 A [publication by Rautenhaus et al.](http://www.geosci-model-dev.net/5/55/2012/gmd-5-55-2012.pdf) summarizes the principle of this software.
-On the EuroPython conference a [overview talk](https://pyvideo.org/europython-2017/mss-software-for-planning-research-aircraft-missions.html) about MSS was held.
+At the EuroPython conference, a [overview talk](https://pyvideo.org/europython-2017/mss-software-for-planning-research-aircraft-missions.html) about MSS was held.